Assistant Professor, History Program

 - Educational History

-I have lived in Cairo, Egypt, where I studied at the American University in Cairo (AUC)-- Through AUC I got to row crew on the Nile, even winning a gold medal with our women's four in the African championships.
+In addition to Fairview, Philadelphia, Chicago, and Durham NC, I have lived in Cairo, Egypt, where I studied at the American University in Cairo (AUC)-- Through AUC I got to row crew on the Nile, even winning a gold medal with our women's four in the African championships.
 I don't do much rowing anymore, but that was one of the best experiences I ever had-- and seeing Cairo from the water (where it's actually pretty peaceful) gives you a whole new perspective on what is surely the busiest city in the world.
-It's a rough time in Egypt right now, but I hope to lead some Gannon trips there, and help students see the Cairo I know and love-- of people who love to laugh, and whose hospitality and kindness are unmatched on the planet.
+It's a rough time in Egypt right now, but eventually I hope to lead some Gannon trips there, and help students see the Cairo I know and love-- of people who love to laugh, and whose hospitality and kindness are unmatched on the planet.

-I was trained as a classical pianist, and I'm still looking for a chance to sit down and play some chamber music with someone sometime-- I'm partial to the Romantic period, even though my colleague Dr. Grundy is convinced it's too self-indulgent!
+I was trained as a classical pianist, and I'm always looking for a chance to sit down and play!
 I'm also a published novelist.
 My first book, the View from Garden City, is a work of literary fiction based on my years in Cairo.
-The upcoming book is in the popular fiction genre, and is due out next summer (under a pseudonym), so keep an eye out for a series about an Egyptian-American FBI agent named Nora Khalil!
+The upcoming book, entitled Quicksand, is a mystery/thriller.
+It's due out next summer, so keep an eye out for a series about an Egyptian-American FBI agent named Nora Khalil!

-My research has focused on historical developments in early Islamic law, and specifically on the topic of child marriage-- research that I hope to contribute to the ongiong efforts to end this practice in the countries (Muslim and non-Muslim) where it is still practiced.
-I have also written on divorce law, and am in the process of submitting an article on women warriors in early Islamic history.
+My research has focused on historical developments in early Islamic law, and specifically on the topic of child marriage-- research that I hope to contribute to the ongoing efforts to end this practice in the countries (Muslim and non-Muslim) where it is still practiced.
+I have also written on divorce law and women warriors in early Islamic history.
 I am particularly concerned with unearthing early women scholars of Islam and female activists in the pre-modern period, and, by extension, interested in how selective approaches to history affect rights discourses in the present.